MayankKharbanda/mayankkharbanda.github.io/_pages/about.md

 ---

 I am primarily interested in fields under <a href="https://en.wikipedia.org/wiki/Discrete_mathematics">Discrete Mathematics</a>.
-I am currently working in the area of multi-modal knowledge graphs under the guidance of <a href="https://raghavam.github.io/">Dr. V. Raghava Mutharaju</a> and <a href="https://midas.iiitd.ac.in/">Dr. Rajiv Ratn Shah</a>.
+I am currently working in the area of logical query answering over knowledge graphs under the guidance of <a href="https://raghavam.github.io/">Dr. V. Raghava Mutharaju</a> and <a href="https://midas.iiitd.ac.in/">Dr. Rajiv Ratn Shah</a>.